hamidhamidani/hamidhamidani.github.io/_pages/talks.md

 ### Other Talks

+- **Nov 2025** — *“Gamma-Ray Burst Jets in Circumstellar Material: Dynamics and Diversity of Transients”*
+  The third annual conference of Transformative Research Areas (A) for "Multimessenger Astrophysics”, Naruko Kanko Hotel, Japan

 - **Sep 2025** — *“Gamma-Ray Burst Jets in Circumstellar Material: Dynamics, Breakout, and Diversity of Transients”*
   The Physical Society of Japan, Annual Meeting 2025, Japan